toolleeo/cli-apps/README.md

 * [Elinks](http://elinks.cz/) - "Advanced and well-established feature-rich text mode web browser"; started as a fork of `Links`; it supports background download with queueing, some support from CSS, text box editing in external text editor.
 * [Linx](http://lynx.invisible-island.net/) - A highly configurable text-based web browser; one of the oldest CLI browser I'm aware of.
 * [w3m](http://w3m.sourceforge.net/) - A text-based web browser as well as a pager like `less`; it can be used as a text formatting tool which typesets HTML into plain text.
+* [Graphene](https://github.com/atsepkov/Graphene) - A text-based web browser that's a joy to use.

 ## <a name="webdev"></a>Web development